roger-/proxmox-igpu-nuc6cayh/README.md

 Some guides (e.g. [here](https://wiki.eofnet.lt/wiki/Frigate#Proxmox_.2B_HassOS_.28Home_Assistant.29_.2B_Frigate_.28Intel_NUC6CAYH.29)) don't require this, but I couldn't get things working without it.
 A good overview (in Chinese) of the process is [here](https://www.bilibili.com/read/cv3038211/).

-For convenience I've uploaded the fixed ROM to this repo, so feel free to use and skip the steps below.
+For convenience I've uploaded the fixed ROM to [this repo](https://github.com/roger-/proxmox-igpu-nuc6cayh/blob/main/intel_hd500.rom), so feel free to use and skip the steps below.

 ## 2.1: Getting ROM
-To extract the VGA ROM, you need to disable EUFI boot in your bios and boot your Proxmox host in a Linux live distribution to run the following commands:
+To extract the VGA ROM, you need to disable EUFI boot in your NUC BIOS and boot the physical machine in a Linux live distribution.
+Then get to a console and run the following commands:

 ```bash
 cd /sys/bus/pci/devices/0000:00:02.0/